SomyaSarswat/code-review/README.md

 # 🛰️ CodeRadar

 > **CodeRadar** is an intelligent AI-powered code review platform designed to help developers write cleaner, more efficient, and maintainable code.
-By leveraging the power of AI, CodeRadar analyzes your code in real-time, detects potential bugs, suggests improvements, and ensures adherence to best practices.
+By leveraging the power of AI, CodeRadar analyzes your code in real time, detects potential bugs, suggests improvements, and ensures adherence to best practices.

 ---